beziti19/beziti19/README.md

 Another parameter is buff which gives information about the address to the stat structure.
 This stat structure holds all the updated information about the particular file, which is pointed by the *buf pointer.

 The Structure of lstat() Function</p>

-        <p>The system called lstat() function returns a structure called stat structure.
-The data members of that stat structure are:</p>
+The system called lstat() function returns a structure called stat structure.
+The data members of that stat structure are:

 <li> st_mode: the file permissions and file type information.
 </li>